hande-qmc/hande/documentation/manual/input/calcs/canonical_energy.rst

 .. code-block:: lua

-    canonical_energy {
+    canonical_estimates {
         sys = system,
-        canonical_energy = { ... },
+        canonical_estimates = { ... },
     }

-``canonical_energy`` calculates various energy estimates of a system in the canonical ensemble at a given temperature, using knowledge of the grand canonical ensemble and the single-particle eigenvalues of the underlying non-interacting system.
+``canonical_estimates`` calculates various estimates for properties of a system in the canonical ensemble at a given temperature, using knowledge of the grand canonical ensemble and the single-particle eigenvalues of the underlying non-interacting system.
 See [Malone15]_ for details.
-Currently only implemented for the 3D-UEG.
+Currently only implemented for the UEG and read_in.

 Options
 -------